 - remember about interactions, storytelling and authenticity,

 - know your content by heart, practice it and be ready to answer questions,

 - vary your tone and voice dynamics to avoid monotony.

 To make the most of your webinars, choose an omnichannel system that can help you take your digital presentations to the next level.
-LiveWebinar lets you use some of its features for free before you decide to switch to the pro version - you can test it for 14 days without charge.
+LiveWebinar lets you use some of its features.
+You have the option to test our platform if you create a free account which is lifetime but also has some limitations.
 Maybe it will be a match for you?